virtual-labs/app-question-bank-web/README.md

 - Description: New users/contributors can register in the system.

 ### 20. Populate Database
-- Description: Admin can add ONBOARD github repos content onto database
+- Description: Admin can ONBOARD github repos content onto database

 ### 21. Role Separation
 - Description : Functionalities can be accessed based on ROLES of users